Network Congestion Control with Markovian Multipath Routing: Abstract

 \section{Abstract}

 In this paper we consider an integrated model for TCP/IP protocols with multipath routing.
-The model combines a Network Utility Maximization for rate control based on end-to-end queuing delays, with a Markovian Traffic Equilibrium for routing based on total expected delays.
+The model combines a Network Utility Maximization for rate control based on end-to-end queueing delays, with a Markovian Traffic Equilibrium for routing based on total expected delays.
 We prove the existence of a unique equilibrium state which is characterized as the solution of an unconstrained strictly convex program.
-A distributed algorithm for solving this optimization problem is proposed, with a brief discussion of how it can be implemented by adapting the current Internet protocols.
+A distributed algorithm for solving this optimization problem is proposed, with a brief discussion of how it could be implemented by adapting the current Internet protocols. \keywords{Network optimization \and Congestion control \and Multipath routing \and Cross-layer design}